-According to the 2015-2019 American Community Survey, 54,944 people in the community were part of the labor force, and only 2,018 -- about 3.7 percent -- were unemployed as of January 2022.
-This figure has steadily decreased since last year, when in January 2021, 5 percent of the labor force was unemployed.
+According to the US Department of Labor, in February 2022, 28,426 people in the community were part of the labor force, and only 821 -- about 2.9 percent -- were unemployed.
+This figure has steadily decreased since last year, when in January 2021, 3.2 percent of the labor force was unemployed.
 When looking back further, the rate is nearly three time less than the unemployment rate in 2012.